 Living a healthy lifestyle is the best thing you can do to keep your retinas in good shape.
 This means drinking plenty of water, having a balanced and healthy diet and avoiding junk food and too much alcohol, in order to prevent hypertension, diabetes and increased risk age related macular degeneration.
 Giving up smoking is a must, along with ensuring that you get enough exercise.

 More specifically to your eyes, you should wear sunglasses when out in the sun to protect your eyes from sun damage, and you should use eye protection when doing any risky activities.

 It’s also crucial to have your eyes checked on a regular basis.
-At Clinica London we have an expert team of retinal specialists including Ms Evgenia Anikina, Mr Julian Robins, Professor Michel Michaelides and Mr Jaheed Khan.
+At Clinica London we have an expert team of retinal specialists including Ms Evgenia Anikina, Mr Julian Robins, Professor Michel Michaelides.
 Each of them will be delighted to see you for a check-up, and offer advice and treatment for any problems you may be having.
 We look forward to seeing you soon.